noClaps/znak/docs/index.md

 ## Acknowledgements

-LaTeX is rendered to MathML using [TreeBlood](https://github.com/Wyatt915/treeblood).
+LaTeX is rendered to MathML using [Wyatt915/TreeBlood](https://github.com/Wyatt915/treeblood).

-The Tree-sitter bindings for syntax highlighting are provided by [go-tree-sitter-highlight](https://github.com/gopad-dev/go-tree-sitter-highlight).
+The Tree-sitter bindings for syntax highlighting are provided by [gopad-dev/go-tree-sitter-highlight](https://github.com/gopad-dev/go-tree-sitter-highlight).

+The example code theme in `theme.json` is taken from [PyaeSoneAungRgn/github-zed-theme](https://github.com/PyaeSoneAungRgn/github-zed-theme).